North Welland Trails Connection

 We are not in support of the trails being developed through our residential neighbourhood.
 There has been no community consultation either.

-Kelsey H asked 8 months ago
+Kelsey H asked about 1 year ago

 Thank you for your comments.